semicognitive/sveltekit-modal-stablediffusion/README.md

 # sveltekit-modal-stablediffusion

+Built for ***Intelligent Svelte***.

 An example SvelteKit project using https://github.com/semicognitive/sveltekit-modal, showing how easy it is to write Python endpoints in SvelteKit.

-See the code for the [example `+server.py` route here](src/routes/api/summarize/%2Bserver.py).
-You'll see it largely mirrors the SvelteKit built-in [`+server.js`](https://kit.svelte.dev/docs/routing#server)!

 ## This example
 - Includes a frontend written in [TailwindCSS](https://tailwindcss.com)